jamestmartin/lambda-calculus/README.md

 * Literals: `1234`, `[e, f, g, h]`, `'a`, `"abc"`
   * Strings are represented as lists of characters.
 * Type annotations: there are no type annotations; types are inferred only.
+* Comments: `// line comment`, `/* block comment */`

+Top-level contexts (e.g. the REPL or a source code file) allow declarations (`let` expressions without `in ...`), which make your definitions available for the rest of the program's execution.
+You may separate multiple declarations and expressions with `;`.

 ## Types
 Types are checked/inferred using the Hindley-Milner type inference algorithm.